You can narrow down the results using the filters

 -

-This study aims to evaluate the toxicity and quality of life (QOL) outcomes associated with 5-fraction stereotactic ablative radiotherapy (SABR) for high risk and/or node positive prostate cancer.
+The study aims to evaluate the toxicity and quality of life outcomes associated with urethra-sparing prostate stereotactic ablative radiotherapy (SABR) for intermediate risk prostate cancer.
 Who is it for?
-You may be eligible to join this study if you are aged 18 years or above and have high risk and/or node positive prostate cancer.
-Study details: Traditional radiotherapy for high risk and/or node positive prostate cancer typically involves four to eight weeks of daily treatment, with androgen deprivation therapy, Recent studies have shown that using fewer but larger doses of radiation, i.e. 5-treatment SABR, is just as effective and safe, and this has now become one of the standard radiotherapy schedules for intermediate risk prostate cancer.
-The question then is whether we can further reduce the number of treatments for prostate SABR while maintaining the cancer control rate and minimizing side effects for high risk and/or node positive prostate cancer.
-This is an appealing option from a patient convenience and healthcare cost-saving point of view.
-In this Australian phase 2 trial of 5-treatment prostate and pelvic SABR, we aim to evaluate the efficacy, toxicity and quality of life outcomes of this treatment.
+You may be eligible to join this study if you are aged 18 years or above and have intermediate risk prostate cancer.
+Study details: Traditional radiotherapy for intermediate risk prostate cancer typically involves four weeks of daily treatment.
+Recent studies have shown that using fewer but larger doses of radiation, i.e. 5-treatment SABR, is just as effective and safe, and this has now become one of the standard radiation schedule option for men with intermediate risk prostate cancer.
+The question then is whether we can further reduce treatment-related toxicities while maintaining cancer control.
+In this Australian phase 2 trial of urethra-sparing prostate SABR, we aim to evaluate the efficacy, toxicity, quality of life outcomes of this treatment

 -